Liam-Weitzel/SIMD-Exploration/README.md

 ### Creating the benchmarks

 To benchmark the execution time of the different programming paradigms, each paradigm will be used to implement an algorithm to solve 4 different vector manipulation problems.
 Each problem has multiple possible solutions.
-The first problem (BMAddVectors) is to add each element from two arrays storing 4 doubles that share the same index.
-Returning an array storing 4 doubles where each element is the sum of both input arrays at that elements index.
+The first problem (BMAddVectors) is to add each element from two arrays storing 4 doubles that share the same index, returning an array storing 4 doubles where each element is the sum of both input arrays at that elements index.
 The second problem (BMFindInVector & BMFindInVectorFaster) is to find the index of the first occurence of a target value in an array.
 This problem results in two different benchmarks as there are two SIMD algorithms commonly used to solve this problem.
 The third problem (BMSumVector) is to calculate the total sum of an array storing integers.
 Lastly, the fourth problem (BMReverseVector) is to reverse the order of each element in an array.

 Accounting for the second problem resulting in two unique benchmarks, a total of 5 benchmarks will be used to compare the execution time of each programming paradigm.

-Taking the first problem as an example, the scalar solution is implemented as such:
+Taking the first problem as an example, the scalar solution is implemented as follows:
 ```c++
 for(int i = 0; i < 4; ++i) {
   result[i] = data_a[i] + data_b[i];
 }
 ```
-The algorithms solving this problem are implemented using all selected implementations of the programming paradigms (Highway, EVE, Xsimd, etc).
+The algorithms solving this problem are implemented using all selected implementations of the programming paradigms (Highway, EVE, Xsimd, std::experimental::simd, auto-vectorization, inline assembly, intrinsis, OpenMP directives).
 The solutions written using auto-vectorization, no vectorization, and OpenMP directives use the same logic but compile to completely different assembly.
 When writing this algorithm using intrinsics, assembly, or any high-level library however, the logic has to change significantly.
 This is because auto vectorized code, unvectorized code, and code written using OpenMP directives all use scalar logic.
 Contrarily, intrinsics, assembly, and SIMD libraries give you direct access to the SIMD assembly instructions meaning they cannot follow the same logic.
 As an example take the `__m256d` SIMD registers ability to store precisely 4 doubles (256 bits).
 Using the intrinsic function `_mm256_loadu_pd` we can load 4 doubles into our register.
 After loading all our data into the registers we can use `_mm256_add_pd` to add all 8 doubles together simultaneously in the same clock cycle.
-The complete intrinsics code:
+The complete intrinsics code is:
 ```c++
 __m256d a = _mm256_loadu_pd(&data_a[0]);
 __m256d b = _mm256_loadu_pd(&data_b[0]);
 __m256d r = _mm256_add_pd(a, b);
 _mm256_storeu_pd(&result[0], r);
 ```
-This same logic is also applied if you analyse the assembly of the auto-vectorized solution even though it was written with scalar logic.
+This same logic also applies when analysing the assembly of the auto-vectorized solution even though it is written using scalar logic.
 Consider an alternative algorithm where two vectors storing 3 doubles have to be added together.
 As the programmer, one can reason that padding both vectors with an extra 0 at the end will not change the outcome significantly and can adjust for this.
 However, compilers cannot.
-It becomes apparent that it is impossible to follow the same logic scalar solutions implement using vectorized solutions.
+It becomes apparent that it is impossible to follow the same logic scalar solutions implement, using vectorized solutions.
 Regardless, each solution to each problem in each paradigm was implemented making sure the output and logic was followed as closely as possible.

 The problems were particularly selected because the optimal solution makes use of various specific AVX2 assembly instructions.
 Using this approach we are essentially testing whether each SIMD programming paradigm is effectively able to implement these specific AVX2 assembly instructions.
-The discussion includes a detailed breakdown of each problem and the algorithms implemented.
+The discussion includes a detailed breakdown of each problem and of the algorithms implemented.

 It is also important to note that each library and programming paradigm requires different compilation flags.
 As an example, when compiling the un-vectorized solution, passing flags which explicitly instruct GCC to auto-vectorize the code will result in a failed experiment.
-The exact command used to compile each solution is in a comment at the top of each implementation.
+The exact command used to compile each solution can be found in a comment at the top of each implementation.

 ### Running the benchmarks

 To run the experiment reproducibly, a bash script was written.
-The bash script first sets the cpu frequency to a 'performance' mode to reduce variation, ensures the cpu does not go to sleep during the experiment, and sets the aforementioned environment variables for Google benchmark.
+The bash script first sets the cpu frequency to a 'performance' mode to reduce variation, ensures that the cpu does not go to sleep during the experiment, and sets the aforementioned environment variables for Google benchmark.
 Then consecutively executing each benchmarks binary.
 ```bash
 #!/bin/bash
 sudo cpupower frequency-set --governor performance